 - Your call to action (CTA) is hard to find.
 Make it more noticeable by adding a large button with a clear CTA above the fold.

 - The action isn’t relevant to the user.
-Use CTAs that make sense for a prospect’s current intent.
-A CTA that encourages a purchase might not make sense for a prospect who just found out about your brand.
+Instead, use CTAs that make sense for a prospect’s current intent.
+For example, a CTA that encourages a purchase might not make sense for a prospect who just found out about your brand.

 - The CTA doesn’t deliver anything of value.
-A good CTA should tell users why they should act, whether you offer a discount, or which unique benefits are being offered.
+Instead, a good CTA should tell users why they should act, whether you offer a discount or which unique benefits are being offered.

 - Your checkout process is too long, or users are unable to check out as guests.
-Streamline the checkout process, and watch your sales grow.
+Instead, streamline the checkout process, and watch your sales grow.

 Poor or Missing Product Images